andrewpkitchin/research-and-talks/publications_and_preprints.md

 Jointly authored with Professor Stephane Launois, this article was published in the Letters in Mathematical Physics in 2014.

-The University of Kent provided funding to make this paper open access and is therefore free to read here: https://link.springer.com/article/10.1007/s11005-014-0691-4
+The University of Kent provided funding to make this paper open access and is, therefore, free to read here: https://link.springer.com/article/10.1007/s11005-014-0691-4

 The preprint of the article is available to read here: https://arxiv.org/abs/1311.3907